skinheadbob/xvision/README.md

 # XVision
-XVision is a PoC of microservice dependency visualisation with D3.js.
+XVision is a microservice dependency visualisation js library.
+It is built with D3.js and webpack.
+Please refer to index.html for API invokation examples.

 ![](XVisionDemo.gif)